-SPAN 002 ELEMENTARY SPANISH
+SPAN 002 ELEMENTARY SPANISH II

 This course continues to develop the fundamentals of the Spanish language and culture.
-Students develop their Spanish language abilities and knowledge in comprehension, speaking, reading, and writing within the context of various Spanish-speaking societies.
-Historical and cultural components are featured.
-Students are required to use a computer or other supported technology to complete audio exercises and various assignments.
+Students continue their Spanish language skills, abilities, and knowledge in listening comprehension, speaking, reading, writing while continuing to build on new vocabulary and grammar components.
+The knowledge build includes the continued introduction to the history and cultures of select Spanish-speaking areas and countries.
+The student will continue to interact with authentic language in cultural context.
+Students are required to use supported technology to complete audio and various assignments.
 Prerequisite: SPAN 001 with a grade of "C" or better